IISERM/turing-elections/index.md

 # Co-Convener MS19
 ##  Nikhil Bansal
-Hi, I am Nikhil.
+Hi, I am Nikhil, MS19099.
 I am nominating myself for this post because I have certain plans and goals for my club and I would want to make them a reality if given a chance.

 You can find me at [my Github](https://github.com/NB0207)